Ajinkya-Nawarkar/DCSP_Project/README.md

-        Frontend_Models/manageAccounts.php      - Enables admin to add or delte an admin Frontend_Models/createItem.php          - Enables admin to add a new product to the database Frontend_Models/editItem.php            - Enables admin to edit an existing product in the database
+        Frontend_Models/manageAccounts.php      - Enables admin to add or delte an admin Frontend_Models/createItem.php          - Enables admin to add a new product to the database Frontend_Models/editItem.php            - Enables admin to edit an existing product in the database Frontend_Models/checkout.php            - Just a dummy page for the checkout button

         Backend_Models/common.php               - Implements the common class for implementations of the shared functions Backend_Models/errException.php         - Implements the exception class for logging errors independently for different objects